noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 - Update [Mar 20 2025]:
 	- Concern:
 		Ideally users should be able to upload sysdiagnose files right from the place where they file their feedback (Email to me, MMF Feedback Assistant, GitHub Issues)
-	   	  In the 'Email to me' case I can send them the Mega.nz upload link - but what about the 'MMF Feedback Assistant' and 'GitHub Issues' cases?
+	   	  In the 'Email to me' case I can send them a personalized Mega.nz upload link - but what about the 'MMF Feedback Assistant' and 'GitHub Issues' cases?
 	- Solutions approaches:
  		- Private mega.nz file request via email
    			- This means: We're manually asking users on GitHub to send us an email so we can share a *private, custom* mega.nz upload link with them.